celeste-nunez/TeamRocket/README.md

 # TeamRocket
-Blasting off at the speed of liight! surrender now or prepare to fight!...  meowth thats right :3
+Blasting off at the speed of light! surrender now or prepare to fight!...  meowth thats right :3